 Over the course of the last three years, we have completed four strategic acquisitions.
 We acquired Medical Express, Inc. in November 1998, which strengthened our presence in the Pacific Northwest and Mountain states.
 During 2000, we completed the acquisitions of Nurses RX, Inc. in June, and Preferred Healthcare Staffing, Inc. in November, which strengthened our presence in the Eastern and Southern regions of the United States.
 We completed our fourth acquisition in May 2001, acquiring O'Grady-Peyton International (USA), Inc., the leading recruiter of registered nurses from English-speaking foreign countries for placement in the United States.
 Each of these acquisitions has been accounted for by the purchase method of accounting.
-Therefore, the operating results of the acquired entities are included in our results of operations commencing on the date of acquisition of each entity.
-As a result, our results of operations following each acquisition may not be comparable with our prior results.
+Therefore, the operating results of the acquired entities are included in our results of operations commencing on the date of acquisition may not be comparable with our prior results.

 Upon consummation of this offering, options to purchase 5,181,642 shares of our common stock that we granted to members of our management will be vested.
-These options have an average exercise price \$10.45 below an assumed initial public offering price of \$15.00 per share.
-As a result, we expect to take a non-cash charge against earnings of \$18.7 million in the quarter in which this offering is consummated.
+These options have an average exercise price \$12.45 below the initial public offering price of \$17.00 per share.
+As a result, we expect to record a non-cash charge against earnings of approximately \$18.7 million in the quarter in which this offering is consummated.
 In addition, upon consummation of this offering, we will take a charge against earnings of approximately \$5.2 million, net of income tax benefits, related to the write-off of unamortized discount on the senior subordinated notes and unamortized deferred financing costs resulting from the early extinguishment of our existing indebtedness, the termination of our existing interest rate swap agreements, and a prepayment premium resulting from the early extinguishment of the senior subordinated notes.